odea-project/qAlgorithms/report/discussion_tests.md

 * DQS(B/C/F) - Data Quality Score (of a Bin/Centroid/Feature)
 * ppm - Parts Per Million (10e-6)
 * PCA - Principal Component Analysis
-[@todo] move all definitions for within the workflow here

 # Process Quality Estimators
 An emerging and highly relevant problem in the field of NTS is the fast and accurate estimation of total data quality or total measurement quality through an operator.
 Especially for routine